The IELTS General Exam

 What is the IELTS General Training test?

-It is an exam that tests your English language ability.
+IELTS stands for the International English Language Testing System.
+It is an exam that tests your English language proficiency.
 It consists of a

 Notice that there is no grammar or vocabulary section.
 That is because these are tested implicitly throughout the test.